 While I have plenty of experience as part of a team evaluating the different species while they are on the farm in a live setting, when it comes to judging cuts of meat, I am not necessarily the most competent from a visual standpoint.
-However, this is an extremely valuable skills that anyone could use.
+However, this is an extremely valuable skill that anyone could make use of.

 I could delve into any species from the standpoint of different cuts of meat, and where they come from on the animal, and what factors go into making a cut of meat taste amazing.
-For this post, I decided to talk a little bit about beef.
+However, for this post, I decided to talk a little bit about beef.

 You want a little fat in your meat, because that is what gives it flavor.
 This is called marbling in a steak.
 However, it is a fine line.
-You don’t want too much fat in your steak, but you do want some to ensure that delicious flavor.
+You don’t want too much fat in your steak, but you do want just enough to ensure that delicious flavor.

 There are three grades of beef: USDA Prime, USDA Choice, and USDA Select, with Prime being the best, and Select being the least desirable.
-When you order a steak at a nice restaurant, it is most likely USDA Prime beef, which has the most marbling (fat), although not too much, is extremely palatable (meaning that it is easy to chew), has great flavor, and is very juicy.
+When you order a steak at a nice restaurant, it is most likely USDA Prime beef, which has the most marbling (fat) – although not too much – is extremely palatable (meaning that it is easy to chew), has a lot of flavor, and is very juicy.

-USDA Choice is also served in restaurants, although will cost a bit less, but is still extremely flavorful and tender if cooked correctly.
-Select cuts are the leanest, and so many people will reach for this cut at the grocery store, hoping to cut back on their fat intake.
-In doing this, they do sacrifice flavor, because it is the cut with the least amount of marbling.
+USDA Choice is also served in restaurants.
+Although it will cost a bit less, it is still extremely flavorful and tender if cooked correctly.
+Select cuts are the leanest, and so many people who are hoping to cut back on their fat intake will reach for this cut at the grocery store.
+However, in doing this, they sacrifice flavor, because it is the cut with the least amount of marbling.

 Cattle farmers and ranchers sure do have their work cut out for them.
-They want to raise cattle that grade really high, and they want the public is getting the best product possible.
+They want to raise cattle that grade really high, and they also want the public to get the best product possible.
 Also, the higher the grade, the more they make on their sales.
 Feeding cattle is a tricky business, because they have to be on a ration that ensures they have plenty of muscle, and just enough fat.

 In the diagram above, you can tell what each cuts of steak look like before they are cooked.
 These grades also apply to other cuts of meat, including ground beef.
 I know that before I was familiar with judging, I would typically reach for the leaner ground beef, but in doing that, I was sacrificing flavor.